Lose a Pound a Day Eating Favorite Foods | Reader's Digest

 How to Lose a Pound a Day While Eating Your Favorite Foods

 If you learn to stop eating unhealthy versions of the foods you love, you can drop up to one pound a day.
-Learn more about the new 'Stop & Drop Diet' book here.

-You embrace vegetables.
-You choose skim milk over half-and-half.
-You opt for whole wheat bread over white, mustard over mayo.
-So why does the number on the scale keep creeping up?

 The possible culprits, of course, have been the subject of other successful diet books.
 You might be prone to wheat belly.
 You might lack belly-slimming MUFAs.
 Perhaps you suffer from an imbalance of gut bacteria.
 But even if you have one of these conditions, chances are excellent the following three factors are helping to pile on the pounds and make you hold on to extra weight.
-The fix starts here.
+Start with the easy fixes listed below, and follow this mix-and-match meal plan to lose weight—and keep it off.

 1. Similar Foods Don’t Equal Similar Calories

-Having written about health and weight loss for more than 20 years, I consider myself savvy about food.
-But as I researched Stop & Drop Diet, I was surprised to find huge calorie differences among foods that seem very similar.

 Take the humble burger.
 If you make your patty with ground beef; top it with lettuce, tomato, a couple of slices of cheese, and a big squirt of ketchup; and plop it in a regular bun, that’s a 570-calorie meal.
 If, instead, you make your burger with 95 percent lean ground beef, replace the cheese with sautéed onions or mushrooms, and use less ketchup, you can slash 332 calories—without sacrificing any taste.
 Or consider the restaurant menu at TGI Fridays: The ten-ounce Jack Daniel’s sirloin has 130 more calories than the ten-ounce grilled sirloin.
 Why?
 Extra carbs in the sauce.
+These are the 12 foods that will turns your meals into calorie burners.

 2. Small Calorie Differences Matter

 Sometimes calorie differences are not that dramatic: One slice of Pepperidge Farm Farmhouse Honey Wheat Bread is 120 calories; a piece of the brand’s Whole Grain Honey Bread is 110 calories.
 A Freschetta frozen pizza has 50 more calories per serving than a Newman’s Own version.
 The large bowl of Vegetarian Minestrone soup atAu Bon Pain has 80 more calories than the small.
 But over time and in larger portions, these differences add up.
 You could gain up to 20 pounds a year by consistently adding these few extra calories to your meals.
+Try these 10 sneaky tricks to cut calories from your meals.

 3. Oversize Portions Befuddle Your Brain